AshleyF/FScheme/Docs/lambda.md

     | _ -> failwith "Malformed Lambda."
 ```

-When Lambda is called, it’s given the definition-time environment as env.
-We capture this by way of the inner ‘closure’ function immediately returned as a Function(closure) Expression.
-Notice that ‘closure’ itself takes the call-time environment as env’ (with a prime mark).
+When Lambda is called, it’s given the definition-time environment as `env`.
+We capture this by way of the inner `closure` function immediately returned as a Function(closure) Expression.
+Notice that `closure` itself takes the call-time environment as `env'` (with a prime mark).
 Later, when the function happens to be called (potentially in a completely different scope) it is passed the caller’s environment and does it’s magic.

 We just need to add this guy to the global environment as a special form and we’re done: